Use your existing skills to help others or take time to build new skills.

 - Earning extra funds by signing up with a temp agency to place you in ‘real’ working environments.

-- Take off on that adventure!
+- Take off on that adventure, if we're not in a pandemic lockdown!
 Genuinely interesting stories of trips abroad create opening conversations at interviews and show a human side to your CV.
 Difficult challenges and those with a charitable angle are likely to be viewed more favourably than lying on a beach in Thailand.

 - Generally being proactive – not all opportunities are advertised, so consider making a speculative call or writing to offer your services.
 Corporate websites and LinkedIn are good sources for contacts.